MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/security.md

 # Restrict access to an instance

-If your company has multiple instances for Dynamics 365 Guides, you can use security groups to control which users can access which instances.
+If your company has multiple Dynamics 365 Guides instances, you can use security groups to control which users can access which instances.

 Consider the following example scenario: